 - Take precautions before you drive: Clear snow and ice from the roof of your car, windows and lights.
 Defog all windows before you head out.

-- Understand your winter driving skills and comfort level.
-If you don’t feel comfortable behind the wheel, don’t risk it.
+- If you don’t feel comfortable behind the wheel, don’t risk it.
 Plan for other transportation such as transit, professional drivers like taxis or ride with a more experienced driver that you know.

-No matter what comes your way, BCAA is only a click or call away to help keep you moving.
 Not a Member yet?
-Become a Member today at bcaa.com, starting at less than $7 per month.*BCAA Battery Service availability varies depending on vehicle make and model, and is limited to service areas as outlined at bcaa.com/batteryservice.
+Become a Member today at bcaa.com for less than $7 per month.*BCAA Battery Service availability varies depending on vehicle make and model, and is limited to service areas as outlined at bcaa.com/batteryservice.